ferrarijh/android-study-adapter-recyclerview/app/README.md

 ```

 ### Linking View Pager with Bottom Navigation View
-So far with only above implementations the page displayed on View Pager does not match with what Bottom Navigation View
+So far with only above implementations the page displayed on View Pager does not match with what bottom navigation view
 tells which screen you're seeing.
-To link those two you can add page change listener with below.
+To link those two you can add page change listener to viewPager like below. (in onCreate() of MainActivity)
 ```kotlin
         viewPager.addOnPageChangeListener(object : ViewPager.OnPageChangeListener {
             override fun onPageScrolled(